glueckler/altrac-hiring-frontend-test/README.md

   - Change from metric to standard units
   - Change the Evapotranspiration coefficient
 - Display chart data in a simple table

-## Questions or Issues

-If you've run into any issues or have questions, please email support@altrac.io

-## Create React App

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.